engie-group/shaystack/README.md

 }
 ```

-Because the Graphql use a schema, and Haystack doesn't use one, it's not easy to manipulate the history result.
-To
+Because Graphql use a schema and Haystack doesn't use one, it's not easy to manipulate the history result.
+To resolve
-resolve that, we propose different *cast* for the value.
+that, we propose different *cast* for the values.

 ```
 histories(ids:["@car-1","@bicycle-100"])